ludovicobesana/ludovicobesana/README.md

  👉 You can follow my progress by **following me on GitHub** and/or checking [this public dashboard](https://github.com/users/ludovicobesana/projects/8).

-## 🏷️ Repository status labels
-To help you understand the current status of each repository at a glance, I’ve started using topics/labels directly on my repos.

-Here’s what they mean:

-- `ready` → The repository is complete, stable, and ready to use.
-- `wip` → Work in progress: features or improvements are actively being developed.
-- `idea` → Not yet started, just an idea or a skeleton project for now.

 ## ⭐ Discover my Starred Lists
 Looking for inspiration, tools, or libraries I recommend?